Sanding Belts

 Preferred Grinder

 For the purposes of the survey, grinders were broken down into two categories: brand and belt size.
-When it comes to brand preference, Ameribrade has been the preferred brand for the last two years with 14% of makers using an Ameribrade grinder.
-Non-branded home-built grinders came in second in 2022 with 13% of makers using a home-built grinder.
+When it comes to brand preference, Ameribrade has been the preferred brand for the last three years with 16% of makers using an Ameribrade grinder (an increase of 2% from 2023).
+Non-branded home-built grinders came in second with 13.5% of makers using a home-built grinder.

 Where Do The Pros Go To Learn?